lsst/suit/README.md

-# SUIT - The Rubin Science Platform Portal Aspect application
+# SUIT - the Rubin Science Platform Portal Aspect application

 ## Description
 The SUIT (Science User Interface and Tools) repository contains applications built on the Firefly Toolkit.